margaretmf/margaretmf.github.io/poetry.md

 Where do they go?
 From the port city to the country.
 A beautiful chain of freight traveling from the port to the country.

+## Home and Music ##
+Home is where it all begins.
+There's a place for music and you all in my heart forever.
+Childlike memories of light, dancing, and merriment last forever.
+No hurt can reach the child within, we all express this sweet, childlike innocence.

 <br>